xi-liu-cs/robot-hand-state-prediction/readme.md

 Xi Liu<br>
 This project is done for machine learning course at New York University in 2022 fall.<br>
 State prediction given RGBD (RGB + Depth) images.
 The input is RGBD images of top view robot hand, after the use of several supervised learning algorithms, the output is vertex positions of each finger in meters.<br>
 Each sample is made of three images from three different views.
-A custom dataset class is defined for lazy loading to deal with out of memory issue.
+A custom dataset class is defined for lazy loading to deal with out of memory issue to load only when the training iteration started to use the portion of the data.

 ## method
 ### data preprocessing